RazorSoft-Media/Jargon/README.md

 # Jargon

-We expect most readers landing here know what [object-oriented programming][1] is.
-Also see a related reference on [aspect-oriented programming.][2]
+Recommended reading or knowledge:
+* [object-oriented programming][1]
+* [aspect-oriented programming][2]
+* [language theory][3]
+* [Extended Backus-Naur Form][4]

-Here approach language development and design from a philosophical perspective to achieve a minimalist, contextual, object-oriented programming language to solve the problems of the future.
+We discuss language theory and design from a philosophical perspective to achieve a minimalist, contextual, object-oriented programming language to solve the problems of the future.

 **Questions**
 1. Why?